New vs Used Cars

 - include all costs of ownership, and

-- eliminate the The possibility that something bad will happen.
-More that you might not have enough money to buy your second car.
+- eliminate the risk that you might not have enough money to buy your second car.

 This analysis is simpler than it could be.
 In the entire analysis, I stated all of the cash flows in current or real dollars.
 That is, your actual savings will likely be higher than is estimated in this analysis because, with inflation, the cost of the more expensive strategy will be even more expensive than if we had assumed that all costs were subject to the same inflation rate.